smoope/j2objc-maven-plugin/README.md

 By default the plugin will throw the exception in case of any error occured during the conversion.
 The configuration `<failOnErrors>false</skipParent>` prevents such behavior.

+### Translate dependencies only

+`<dependenciesOnly>true</dependenciesOnly>` configuration allows to translate dependencies only and ignore the parent project.